University of Baltimore: Student housing developments

 The university, the Bozzuto Group, and the Gould Property Co. entered into a public-private joint venture to develop UBalt's Bolton Yard parking lot into a mixed use development, including apartments, a UBalt student bookstore, other retail, and garage parking.
 The project, which is named the Fitzgerald at UB Midtown, broke ground in 2008 and was largely complete by 2011.

 The Fitzgerald project was viewed at the time of its inception as a prelude to future public-private development projects—for instance more student housing.
 To that end, an October 2010 announcement indicated that the university was planning an 11-story student housing tower, to again be built in partnership with a private company, according to The Baltimore Sun.
 The student housing tower was largely complete by mid-2012.

-According to a 2014 Baltimore Sun article, the university is considering building additional dormitory space on West Oliver Street, at the site of a facility currently used for postal vehicle maintenance.
+According to a 2014 Baltimore Sun article, the university was considering building additional dormitory space on West Oliver Street, at the site of a facility currently used for postal vehicle maintenance.
 That development has yet to be named.
+According to a 2023 Baltimore Sun article, the university intends to enter into a ground-lease arrangement with the development firm Zahlco for the eventual creation of apartments and ground-floor retail on the former postal site.

-Police and Public Safety
+Police and public safety

 The University of Maryland, Baltimore (UMB) and University of Baltimore (UBalt) began a public safety collaboration in the first quarter of 2022.
 All police officers on the UBalt campus are employed by the UMB Police Department (UMBPD).
 The UMBPD is a fully certified law enforcement agency through the Maryland Police and Correctional Training Commissions (MPCTC).

 UBalt maintains responsibility for campus security performed by unarmed, civilian security personnel known as the UBalt Safety and Security team.
 Uniformed officers from UMB — sworn, armed, and professionally trained and certified — are assigned to patrol the UBalt campus.
 At the same time, UBalt's Safety and Security staff provides building access and control, including office lockouts, welcome desk staffing, interior/exterior patrols, and more.